punarinta/curtus/README.md

 ## Curtus
-A lightweight URL shortener.
+A fast and lightweight URL shortener.
 You can either deploy it as a standalone service or use as a library.
+Two ways to store data: either using a built-in synchronous SQLite3 (a good compromise) or an in-memory database (very fast but data is lost in case of restart).

 ## Configuration options
 - `server.port` — a port to listen to for HTTP requests